 In order to entice families to venture out to Jasper and explore the area, here’s my top 20 things to do in Jasper list!

-1. Camp in an oTENTik
+1. Camp in an oTENTik in Jasper

 An oTENTik is a cross between an A-frame cabin and a tent.
 It is an easy way for families to camp as it offers no setup, insulated and heated accommodations, but still all of the amazing experiences that go along with camping, such as campfires and s’mores!
 Check out our oTENTik experience here!

-2. Go Paparazzi on the Locals
+2. Go Paparazzi on the Jasper Locals

 The local elk, deer, bears, and birds all are used to being photographed, and when you’re in Jasper, your odds of seeing all of the above are high!
 My only request is that you pack a zoom lens and give yourself and the animals lots of space to explore!
 Remember, we’re in their homes and if they feel threatened they will treat you like an intruder.

-3. Maligne Lake
+3. Maligne Lake, Jasper

 Maligne Lake is a scenic hour drive out of Jasper where you will pass turquoise lakes, trees burned by forest fires, and perhaps a bear or two along the way.
-Once you arrive you’ll find a hub of activity and be able to choose between hiking paths, boat tours, or self guided kayaking tours.
+Once you arrive you’ll find a hub of activity and be able to choose between hiking paths, boat tours, or self-guided kayaking tours.
 Many of Jasper’s iconic images come from this lake!

-4. Miette Hot Springs
+4. Miette Hot Springs, Jasper

 At least an hour drive out of Jasper will bring you to a windy road, with you potentially wondering if you’re on the right track.
 After approximately 20 kilometres you’ll find yourself at the parking lot to the Miette Hot Springs.
-While this attraction is family-friendly, it’s more of a family sitting pool rather then a swimming pool.
+While this attraction is family-friendly, it’s more of a family sitting pool rather than a swimming pool.
 It has a cooler shallower pool, a deeper hotter pool, and a couple of small (hot-tub size) pools to cool down in.

 5. Jasper Sky Tram